MarkSherstan/Meal-Planning/MenuPlanner+/README.md

 ## Install
 Download the most recent [release](https://github.com/MarkSherstan/Meal-Planning/releases) and run!

+To add the logo, right click on the app and select `get info`.
+Download the logo from [here](https://github.com/MarkSherstan/Meal-Planning/blob/master/MenuPlanner%2B/MenuPlanner%2B/Logo.icns) and drag on drop the downloaded logo in the top left of the "get info" screen.

 ## Use
 To get your recipes open Recipe Keeper on a computer and follow these steps:
 1. Select `Settings` in the bottom left hand corner